edwardkcyu/koa-jwt-example/DESIGN.md

   2. Offer async/await and array performance improvements
 - Use `alpine` for security reason and lighter weight
 - Add `curl` for production analysis
-- Add `tzdata` to change the OS timezone to HONG KONG for easier problem diagnosis
+- VMs in cloud will normally have timezone +00:00, adding `tzdata` to change the timezone to HONG KONG for easier log tracing
 - `yarn test --silent` will fail a docker image build if the unit test failed to run
 - Single-stage vs multi-stage
   - Compare to Go, Javascript is a runtime language that does not require compilation, so I will prefer to use single stage Dockerfile to build the docker image